EskoDijk/voucher/draft-ietf-anima-rfc8366bis.md

   other protocols the MASA may be an offline service that has no active role in the onboarding process.

-malicious registrar:
+Malicious Registrar:
 : An on-path active attacker that presents itself as a legitimate registrar, but which is in fact under the control of an attacker.

 Onboarding:
-: Onboarding describes the process to provide necessary operational data to Pledge components and completes the process to bring a device into an operational state.
+: Onboarding describes the process to provide necessary operational data to a Pledge and to complete the process of bringing the Pledge into an operational state.
-  This data may be configuration data, or also application specific cryptographic key material (application speciifc security credentials).
+  This data may be configuration data, or also application-specific cryptographic key material (application-specific security credentials).

 Owner:
-: The entity that controls the private key of the "pinned-domain-cert" certificate conveyed by the voucher.
+: The entity that controls the private key of the trust anchor conveyed by the voucher.
+  Typically, this is indicated by the "pinned-domain-cert" data item.

 Pledge:
-: The prospective component attempting to find and securely join a domain.
+: The prospective component/device attempting to find and securely join a domain.
   When shipped or in factory reset mode, it only trusts authorized representatives of the manufacturer.